dc-js/dc.js/docs/api-latest.md

 ### pieChart.slicesCap([cap]) ⇒ <code>Number</code> \| [<code>PieChart</code>](#PieChart)
 Get or set the maximum number of slices the pie chart will generate.
 The top slices are determined by value from high to low.
-Other slices exeeding the cap will be rolled up into one single *Others* slice.
+Other slices exceeding the cap will be rolled up into one single *Others* slice.

 **Kind**: instance method of [<code>PieChart</code>](#PieChart)